BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 Distribution of minimum behaves in a similar way to the distribution of maximum with some inversions of EVDs.

-### N-th order statistics

-One might ask a question, how the N-th largest maximum of arbitrary random variable is distributed.
-Quite intuitively, its distribution looks like a hybrid between Poisson distribution and EVD.

 ### Multi-variate case and continuous-time stochastic processes

 Instead of discrete number of random variables $n$ you might want to work with stochastic processes with continuous time $t$.